danhjun/ITE-253/README.md

 1. **Download the ISO File:** Obtain the Windows Server 2022 ISO file from Microsoft.
 [Microsoft's Windows Server 2022 page](https://info.microsoft.com/ww-landing-windows-server-2022.html)
 2. **Prepare USB Drive:** Ensure the USB drive has at least 8GB of storage and is formatted to FAT32 (detailed below).
 3. **Use Rufus or a Similar Tool:** Download and run Rufus or another bootable USB creation tool.
-[Rufus .exe download](https://rufus.ie/en/)
+[Rufus.exe download](https://rufus.ie/en/)
 4. **Configure Rufus:**
    - **Device:** Select your USB drive.
    - **Boot selection:** Click SELECT and browse to your downloaded ISO file.